-There is a variety of saving plans, mortgages, life planing and insurance services provided by the company.
-Continue reading to find out more about the historic building society.
+It now offers a variety of saving plans, mortgages, life planning and insurance services.
+Continue reading to find out more.

 The company has a rich history operating in the UK, originally being founded in the 19th century.
 Leeds Building Society now has 65 locations across the UK and employs over 1,240 people.